BryansAnalytics/Miami-real-estate/README.md

 - How many properties are in the dataset, and what are their listing statuses?
 - What is the average price per square foot by zip code?
 - Which zip codes have the most listings?
-- What do listing trends look like by bedroom count?
 - How do prices vary by status and location?

 ## 📌  Key Queries & Insights